skillrepos/codeium-basics/labs.md

 ![suggested tests via comment](./images/codeium-48.png?raw=true "suggested tests via comment")

-3. Bring up the inline chat interface with *CMD+I* and enter the following directive.
+3. Bring up the inline chat interface again (*CMD+I*) and enter the following directive.
 Then click on the *Codeium: Submit* button.

 ```
 /test
 ```
 ![generating tests via command](./images/codeium-49.png?raw=true "generating tests via command")

-4. Similar to the last option, this gives us a set of unit tests, but we may still be able to do better.
+4. This may gives us a set of unit tests directly or it may generate a function for testing.
+But we may still be able to do better.
 Go ahead and *Reject* the suggestion.

 ![suggested tests via command](./images/codeium-50.png?raw=true "suggested tests via command")